 How much does Math Mammoth cost?

 Math Mammoth is very budget-friendly, but how much you spend depends on which format you buy.
 You can currently buy the entire curriculum (grades 1-7) on CD for only $150 at Rainbow Resource.
-You’ll have to add printing costs to that, but once you own the CD, you’re able to print as many copies as you need for your own family.
+(Bear in mind that you’ll have to add printing costs, which can add up.)
+Once you own the CD, you’re able to print as many copies as you need for your own family.
 This is an incredible value, especially for a large family.

 Math Mammoth is a budget-friendly curriculum that develops thorough conceptual understanding and number sense with a minimum of hands-on teaching time.
 As long as you stay involved in your child’s math learning and are ready to jump in when necessary, Math Mammoth is a great choice for busy families.

 - Related: Math Mammoth Buying Guide and FAQ

 If Math Mammoth isn’t what you’re looking for, don’t worry!
 There are many excellent homeschool math programs out there.
 Check out my curriculum page for reviews of my other favorite programs to help you find one that’s a good fit for your family.

 This is my honest opinion of the program; I was not paid or compensated in any way for the review.